joshmue/foldgame/README.md

 While sometimes the results are just weird nonsense, often times they can be the cause of amusement.

+### Deployment

+Foldgame is basically a simple SPA which opens a WebSocket to a server which has no knowledge of game mechanics, but just serves as a hub for all incoming JSON messages.
+See simple [Go implementation](./wsecho).

+### Limitations

+Currently, there can be only a single concurrent game on each domain respectively WebSocket server.
+Changing that would require implementing some sort of lobby management mechanics.

 ### Built With

 * Vuetify, FontAwesome